MicrosoftDocs/power-automate-docs/articles/minit/settings.md

 # Settings overview

-The **Settings** in options allow you to set the general options and default configuration of the Process Mining desktop app, define the working hours calendar templates, and update the application or license.
+The **Settings** in options allow you to set the general options and default configuration of Power Automate Process Mining, define the working hours calendar templates, and update the application or license.

 ## Set options